bnznamco/pandasai-chat/README.md

 PandasAI is a library that provides a simple way to use machine learning models with Pandas DataFrames.
 It is built on top of the Pandas library and provides a simple interface for training and using machine learning models with Pandas DataFrames.
 Thanks to PandasAI, this project provides to the user a chat-bot that can answer questions about the data.
 The chat-bot is built using the FastApi framework and the PandasAI library, and it is served as a web application using the Astro frontend framework.

+## Before you start 📋

+create a `uploads` directory in the `api` directory to avoid errors on application startup.

 ## Quick Start 👷‍♂️

 To run the project, you need to have Docker installed on your machine.
 Then, you can run the following commands: